dmayukh/torchvideoclf/README.md

     `python3 livedetect.py --device='cpu' --resume-dir=checkpoint.pth --fromlocalvideo --saved-video=2021-04-10-155333.mp4`

-    NOte: the "Skip vided" option does not work when using live camera.
+    NOte: the "Skip video" option does not work when using live camera.